 Books to buy

 You may also borrow music from local libraries.
-We recommend Barbican Library for a good selection of music.
+We particularly recommend Barbican Library and Westminster Music Library for their broad ranges of sheet music and scores.

 Buying a piano